DefangLabs/defang/README.md

 * File any issues [right here on GitHub](https://github.com/defang-io/defang/issues)

 ## Command completion
-The Defang CLI supports command completion for Bash, Zsh, and Fish.
+The Defang CLI supports command completion for Bash, Zsh, Fish, and Powershell.
 To get the shell script for command completion, run the following command:
 ```
 defang completion [bash|zsh|fish|powershell]
 ```